 The term, police misconduct, is used to describe an event whereby a police officer has taken illegal actions, whilst carrying out their regular duties.
 Such cases of police misconduct can at best, lead to a miscarriage of justice.
 At worst they could lead to a serious injury to a member of the public.

 If you have been the victim of some form of police misconduct, you may be entitled to take legal actions against the police.
-Accident Claims UK can help you do this.
-Call us on the number at the bottom of this page to find out how to claim police negligence compensation.
+If you could prove that the police had acted negligently or dangerously towards you, you could make a successful claim against them for compensation.

 What Is Negligence By The Police?

 When can you claim compensation for police negligence?
 Police negligence is a term used to describe an event whereby a police officer fails to perform their duties adequately, and this leads to a failure in the legal system.
 For example, you were to be stopped by the police for speeding, and the police officer asked you to take a breathalyser test.
 The test resulted in a positive outcome.
 If it was later discovered that the police officer had failed to notice that the breathalyser was broken, then you could claim for police negligence in the UK.

 What Are The Most Common Forms Of Police Misconduct

 The graph above gives an indication of just how many crimes the police deal with in the UK every year.
 Almost all of these crimes are handled professionally.
 However, a small percentage involve an aspect of police misconduct.
 These could lead to a person being able to engage a personal injury lawyer to make a compensation claim.
 The most common types of police misconduct are: